future of protein production with plates with healthy food and protein

 May 12, 2025

-Miller emphasized that Daisy Lab is not seeking to displace the dairy sector, but rather support it.
-“We don’t see ourselves as disruptors of the dairy industry, but rather as enablers, helping the industry to futureproof its supply and to diversify its offerings,” she said.
+“We don’t see ourselves as disruptors of the dairy industry, but rather as enablers, helping the industry to futureproof its supply and to diversify its offerings,” added Miller.

 If you have any questions or would like to get in touch with us, please email info@futureofproteinproduction.com